domfarolino/blog/_posts/2016-12-26-Browser-Cache-Service-Worker.md

 this case we'd prefer the client and server efficiently discuss whether the version in the client's cache is outdated (needs to be re-downloaded) or is good for another 10 minutes.
 This quick comparison is made possible by the validator.

-# Caching Instruction Headers
+# Cache Instruction Headers

 Let's talk about how exactly the above conversation takes place.
-The server instructs the client to cache an asset with either the `Expires` or `Cache-Control` header. `Expires` provides a time-stamp computed by the server wheras the newer and preferrd `Cache-Control` allows us to be more specific.
-If both are provided, `Cache-Control` takes precedence and is the preferred method of cache instruction, so I'll mostly be discussing it here.
-The `Cache-Control` header can take many different values (directives) explaining how an asset should be cached but I'm going to cover three that should cover all of your needs.
+The headers of a response may instruct the client to cache an asset with either the `Expires` or `Cache-Control` header. `Expires` provides a timestamp computed by the server wheras the newer and preferrd `Cache-Control` allows us to be more specific.
+If both are provided, `Cache-Control` takes precedence and is the preferred method of cache instruction so I'll mostly be discussing it here.
+The `Cache-Control` response header can take many different values (directives) explaining how an asset should be cached but I'm going to cover three that should cover all of your needs.

 ** Disclaimer: just because the server instructs a client to cache some asset does not guarantee it will be cached.
-Clients have the right to ignore cache headers and/or drop things from the cache.
+Clients have the right to ignore cache headers and/or evict things from the cache.

 ### Cache-Control: max-age=xxx

 The `max-age` directive instructs a client to cache an asset for a number of seconds.
-The cache is considered "fresh" until the max-age is reached, and subsequent requests for it can be served directly from the browser cache.
+The cache is considered "fresh" until the max-age is reached, therefore subsequent requests for it can be served directly from the browser cache.
 A request for a cached asset might look like this:

 ![max-age fulfilled]({{ site.baseurl }}/images/2016-12-27/max-age.png)